Linear slices of hyperbolic polynomials and positivity of symmetric polynomial functions: Introduction

-By Vieta's formula the coefficients of a univariate monic polynomial of degree $n$ are given by evaluating these elementary symmetric polynomials at the roots.
-Furthermore, it is classically known that every symmetric polynomial can be uniquely written as a polynomial in these elementary symmetric polynomials.
-This connection between univariate monic polynomials and symmetric polynomials in $n$ variables gives rise to an application of our results on hyperbolic slices in the context of symmetric polynomial functions.
-Several authors (for example \cite{keilson1967global,waterhouse1983symmetric}) have already studied families of symmetric polynomials which attain their minimal values on symmetric points, i.e. points where all coordinates are equal.
-In the second part of this article we introduce $k$-complete symmetric polynomial functions.
+By Vieta's formula the coefficients of a univariate monic polynomial of degree $n$ are given by evaluating these elementary symmetric polynomials at the corresponding roots.
+Conversely, it is also classical that the roots depend continuously on the coefficients and the natural action of $S_n$ permuting the roots does not effect the coefficients.
+Therefore, the polynomial map from $\R^n$ to $\R^n$ defined by the above connection effectuates a homeomorphism from $\R^n/S_n$ to its image called the \emph{Vieta map}.
+Since it is classically known that every symmetric polynomial can be uniquely written as a polynomial in the elementary symmetric polynomials one can view real symmetric polynomial functions as functions on the image of the Vieta map.
+This connection between univariate monic polynomials and symmetric polynomials in $n$ variables gives rise to an application of our results on hyperbolic slices in the context of symmetric polynomial functions: We are interested in the question to what extend the global behavior of symmetric functions is determined by its behavior of symmetrical points or points with a large stabilizer.
+For example, several authors (e.g. \cite{keilson1967global,waterhouse1983symmetric}) have studied families of symmetric polynomials which attain their minimal values on symmetric points, i.e., points where all coordinates are equal.
+More generally, it has been shown that symmetric polynomial functions of a given degree $2d$ assume only non-negative values if and only if they have this property on point with at most $d$ distinct coordinates \cite{timofte2003positivity,riener2012degree}.
+To further this line of ideas, we introduce the notion of $k$-complete symmetric polynomial functions.
 Those are polynomial functions whose set of values is already obtained by evaluation only on points which have at most $k$ distinct coordinates (see Definition \ref{def:kcomplete}).
 Using the geometry of hyperbolic slices we are able to identify a new class of $k$-complete functions in Theorem \ref{thm:4} which is given by functions that are constant or linear along a hyperbolic slice (see Definition \ref{def:sprase} for the technical definition).
-Our results in particular include the findings of \cite{timofte2003positivity,riener2012degree} that show that every symmetric polynomial of degree $d\geq 4$ is $\floor*{\frac{d}{2}}$-complete.
+The results we give here also include the mentioned findings of \cite{timofte2003positivity,riener2012degree} which can be interpreted by saying that every symmetric polynomial of degree $d\geq 4$ is $\floor*{\frac{d}{2}}$-complete.